 While it may seem like an ecosystem that is less ideal for plants, a wetland or swamp area is home to a number of native plants, including pretty flowers.
 Swamp flowers and other plants that are native to your particular area should grow well with little intervention on your part.

-The most important thing you can do to grow these flowers successfully is knowing they’re needs.
-Some, such as blue flag iris, need a few inches of water to grow in.
+The most important thing you can do to grow these flowers successfully is knowing their needs.
+Some, such as blue flag iris, need a few inches (8 cm.) of water to grow in.
 Others, like water lilies, root in the mud and float.
-They need a few feet of permanent standing water to grow.
+They need a few feet (1 m.) of permanent standing water to grow.

 Choosing Flowers Native to Swamps